 To remove the human potential for manual errors, companies can use EDI to automate tasks.
 Automation not only helps accelerate operational efficiencies as we discussed above, but also helps to eliminate errors.
 This is because technology and machines are far less likely to make errors than their human counterparts.

 Improved Error Diagnosis

 When errors do occur, they can be expensive and time-consuming to fix.
 Fully connected EDI solutions can be programmed to notify users of errors as soon as they occur.
-Users can usually select to be notified in a variety of ways, including in-platform, email, and/or text message.
-This ensures users are aware of any errors, even if they are not in the EDI platform.
+Users can usually select to be notified in a variety of ways, including in-platform, email, and/or SMS (text message).
+This ensures users are aware of any errors, even if they are not in the EDI platform when it occurs.

-Along with eliminating errors, there is also the added benefit of visibility into the key integration connecting points along the supply chain.
-Fully connected EDI solutions will inform users where an error is occurring in the integration layer.
-Therefore, users do not have to sift through a multitude of platforms and steps chain to pinpoint where the error occurred.
+Along with eliminating errors, there is also the added benefit of visibility into key integration connecting points along the supply chain.
+Fully connected EDI solutions inform users where an error is occurring in the integration layer.
+Therefore, users do not have to sift through a multitude of platforms and steps in the supply chain to pinpoint where the error occurred.
 Instead, they can hop right into addressing and fixing the issue.

 The importance of data is reaching new heights.
 Companies now rely on data to make decisions that impact the entire company, so data accuracy is pivotal.
-When pulling data manually, humans can easily make an error when switching between countless platforms and recording data in various spreadsheets.
+When manually pulling data, humans can easily make an error when switching between countless platforms and recording data in various spreadsheets.
 Not to mention some of the data may be outdated by the time all of it is collected.

-Combine a greater understanding of supply chain and processes with in-depth data, and companies can identify which areas of their supply chain need improvement, and which are already high performing.
-The findings can then be used to optimize the supply chain, and redeploy existing resources most prudently and cost effectively.
+Combine a greater understanding of supply chain and processes with in-depth data, and companies can identify which areas of their supply chain need improvement, and which are performing well.
+The findings can then be used to optimize the supply chain and redeploy existing resources most prudently and cost-effectively.

 Reduced Inventory Cost